SoftUni-Internal/interactive-content/EN/02-HTTP-Protocol/09-HTTP2.md

 At its core **HTTP/2** is meant to erase the need of maintaining complex server infrastructure to perform well.

-**HTTP/2** has a binary framing layer which **encodes the requests/responses into binary format and cuts them into smaller packets of information**,
+**HTTP/2** has a binary framing layer which **encodes the requests/responses into binary format and cuts them into smaller packets of information**.

-which greatly increases the flexibility of data transfer,
+This greatly increases the flexibility of data transfer.

-whereas in HTTP/1.1 the whole **response/request** is send together with a new line delimiter.
+We can compare it to HTTP/1.1 where the whole **response/request** is send together with a new line delimiter.

 [image assetsSrc="02-Java-Spring-Fund-HTTP(14).png" /]

 The updated protocol has several new important elements: